 By the morning of September 17 reports of the massacre were already reaching Washington, and Reagan’s Middle East envoy, Morris Draper, demanded in a meeting with Sharon and then-Foreign Minister Yitzhak Shamir (who would also later serve as prime minister) that the Israelis order the Phalanges to stand down.
-But Sharon refused, and Draper failed to challenge his assertion that the operation was killing PLO terrorists, when in reality it was killing civilians, it was killing refugees.
-And by not dealing directly with Begin, the Reagan administration elevated Sharon’s stature and ensured that nothing would stop the massacre, because Sharon was fully committed to seeing it through to the bloody end.
+But Sharon refused, and Draper failed to challenge his assertion that the operation was killing PLO terrorists, when in reality it was killing civilians and refugees.
+To make matters worse, by not dealing directly with Begin the Reagan administration elevated Sharon’s stature and ensured that nothing would stop the massacre, because Sharon was fully committed to seeing it through to the bloody end.
 By September 18, when it was impossible to pretend that anything other than a massacre had taken place, Reagan publicly denounced the attack, but obviously it was far too late by then.

-The fallout from Sabra and Shatila was wideranging.
+The fallout from Sabra and Shatila was wide ranging.
 The UN voted to declare it an act of genocide, since its aim was really the slaughter of the Palestinians living in west Beirut.
-Israel’s investigation, the Kahan Commission, blamed Sharon for not doing more to prevent bloodshed, an entirely bullshit charge given that bloodshed was exactly what he wanted, and he was forced to resign as defense minister though, clearly and unfortunately, this didn’t have any long-term negative impact on his political career.
-Hobeika, whom the Kahan Commission gave the real blame for the massacre, spent the rest of his life denying that he played any, let alone a leading, role in what happened, and it’s not for nothing that some people have accused the Israelis, governed by then-Prime Minister Ariel Sharon of perpetrating his 2002 assassination.
-The US, of course, was blamed for negotiating the PLO’s withdrawal from Lebanon and essentially leaving the civilians in west Beirut at the mercy of their eventual attackers.
+Israel’s investigation, the Kahan Commission, blamed Sharon for not doing more to prevent bloodshed, an entirely bullshit charge given that bloodshed was exactly what he wanted.
+He was forced to resign as defense minister, though unfortunately this didn’t have any long-term negative impact on his political career.
+Elie Hobeika, to whom the Kahan Commission gave most of the blame for the massacre, spent the rest of his life denying that he played any, let alone a leading, role in what happened.
+It’s an interesting coincidence, or maybe not so much a coincidence, that Hobeika was assassinated in Beirut in 2002, by parties still unknown, at a time when the Prime Minister of Israel was, hey look at that, Ariel Sharon.
+The US was blamed, rightly, for negotiating the PLO’s withdrawal from Lebanon and essentially leaving the civilians in west Beirut at the mercy of their eventual attackers.
 The Israelis didn’t begin withdrawing from Lebanon until 1985, and then remained in a “security zone” in southern Lebanon until 2000.

 There’s one more bit of fallout worth mentioning.
-A group of US Marines, who had overseen the PLO withdrawal and then pulled out of Lebanon themselves on September 10, were deployed back to Lebanon and told to, well, mostly just be there to keep the peace, such as it was.
+A group of US Marines had overseen the PLO withdrawal from Lebanon and then pulled out of Lebanon themselves on September 10–their withdrawal arguably violated American promises to ensure the security of Palestinian civilians in Beirut and inarguably helped to enable the massacre.
+They were quickly deployed back to Lebanon and told to, well, mostly just be there to make America look better.
 They were still there on October 23, when their barracks was bombed, perhaps by elements of what would eventually become Hezbollah, and 241 of them were killed.
 The immediate, hurried withdrawal of the remaining American forces from Lebanon after that bombing famously inspired Osama bin Laden to conclude that America, despite its superpower status, could be hurt badly enough to cause it to change its Middle East policies.